Installing the Freshpaint React Native SDK

 npx react-native link @react-native-async-storage/async-storage

 Next, you'll need to setup the Freshpaint React Native babel plugin.
-This allows Freshpaint to instrument your app without any additional work on your part.
-To setup the plugin, add the following bit of code to either your
+This allows Freshpaint to instrument supported React Native components during your app build.
+To setup the plugin, add the following bit of code to either your `.babelrc` or `babel.config.json`:

 plugins: [